bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 dynamic_cast<T>(x)          // Converts x to a T, checked at run time
                             // May convert child class to parent, with slicing data problems
-                            // Doing the reverse is not possible and will result in nullptr or exception static_cast<T>(x)           // Converts x to a T, for simple data types
+                            // Doing the reverse isn't possible: nullptr or exception

+static_cast<T>(x)           // Converts x to a T, for simple data types
                             // Alerts when possible truncation issues (which C-style casts do not do)
-                            // Does not work with classe types reinterpret_cast<T>(x)      // Interpret bits of x as a T const_cast<T>(x)            // Casts away const
+                            // Does not work with classe types

+reinterpret_cast<T>(x)      // Interpret bits of x as a T const_cast<T>(x)            // Casts away const